DynamicWhiteHat/FRC-Java-Docs/docs/contributing.md

-# Source Code Examples
+# Contributing
-This page is for maintainers of this website.
+This page is for contributors for this website.

 Check out the source code to learn how each piece is made